Skip to content

 The first step is to begin to understand when and how you use electricity.
 Your utility company should be able to provide you with a detailed breakdown of your energy consumption throughout the month.

-Do you turn on most of your high consumption loads at the same time every day?
+Do you turn on most of your high-consumption loads at the same time every day?
 If so, this could be driving up your demand charges.

 Could you use timers and sensors to automatically turn devices, lighting, and air off when not needed?
 Can you optimize start-up time, power-down time, and equipment sequencing?
 Energy use optimization strategies are the first step in reducing your demand charges.